James-Ansley/TrelloCardSortParser/readme.md

 and check equality between sorts.
 Card prompts or Card IDs should also be unique as these are used to identify cards.

+An example `main` module has been included to demonstrate the basic use of some available functions.

 #### Edit Distance

 The edit distance between two sorts can be calculated using the